pvdz/tenko/tests/testcases/regexes/regular_expression_disambiguation/keyword_asi_div/keyword_asi_div/extends_wrapped.md

 `````
 throws: Lexer error!
-    Regex: A regex curly quantifier had no content; Found EOF before regex was closed
+    Regex: Found an unescaped `{` that was not the start of a valid quantifier; Found EOF before regex was closed

 start@1:0, error@2:0
 ╔══╦════════════════